cisagov/LME/docs/markdown/maintenance/upgrading.md

 ```
 **The last step of this script makes all files only readable by their owner in /opt/lme, so that all root owned files with passwords in them are only readable by root.
 This prevents a local unprivileged user from gaining access to the elastic stack.**

-Once the deploy update is finished, next update the dashboards that are provided alongside LME to the latest version.
+Once the deploy update is complete, next update the dashboards that are provided alongside LME to the latest version.
 This can be done by running the below script, with more detailed instructions available [here](/docs/markdown/chapter4.md#411-import-initial-dashboards):

 \*\**NOTE:*\*\* *You may need to wait several minutes for Kibana to successfully initialize after the update before running this script during the upgrade process.
 If you encounter a "Failed to connect" error or an "Entity Too Large" error wait for several minutes before trying again.*